 While there may be some variations to this breed, they all are generally called Icelandic chickens.
 There isn’t a specific look to the Icelandic chickens as they all differ in size, color, patterns, or comb style.
 However, you can quickly identify this breed because of its featherless legs.
 Other than that, they may look like different breeds of chicken.

-This breed is famous for being a skilled forager.
+As previously mentioned, this breed is a skilled forager.
 That means it can live on its own for as long as they have a vast space to navigate where it can find their food.
 They are also a flying chicken breed which helps them get away from enemies whenever they need to.

 When it comes to personality and temperament, Icelandic chickens are a top choice for chicken owners.
 They are a great breed to keep if you have ample space to roam around and be safe.
-Good character and ease of maintenance are some of their best features.
+Their friendly nature and ease of maintenance are some of their best features.

 Getting along with other chicken breeds or even humans is never a problem for them as long as they don’t pose a threat.
 If you want to know more about the Icelandic chicken’s unique personality and temperament, check out this section below.